openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 To prevent learners from seeing a subsection of your course until they have earned a minimum score in a prerequisite subsection, follow these steps.

 #.
-Enable subsection gating for your course.
+Enable subsection prerequisites for your course.
 For more information, see
    :ref:`enabling_subsection_gating`.

 #.
-Select the configuration icon (an image of gear) for the subsection that
+Select the **Configure** icon for the subsection that
    must be completed first.
 This is the prerequisite subsection.

    .. image:: ../../../shared/images/subsections-settings-icon.png
      :alt: The subsection settings icon circled.

 #.
-Select the **Access** tab of the subsections settings screen.
+Select the **Access** tab.

 #.
-In the **Use as a Prerequisite** section, select **Make this subsection
+Select **Use as a Prerequisite** > **Make this subsection
    available as a prerequisite to other content**.

 #.
 Select **Save**.

 #.
-Select the configuration icon (an image of gear) for the subsection that
+Select the **Configure** icon for the subsection that
    will be hidden until the prerequisite is complete.

 #.
-Select the **Access** tab of the subsections settings screen.
+Select the **Access** tab.

 #.
-In the **Limit Access** section, select the name of the prerequisite
+In the **Limit Access** > **Prerequisite** menu, select the name of the
-   subsection in the **Prerequisite** menu.
+   subsection you want to specify as the prerequisite.

 #.
-In the **Limit Access** section, enter the percent of the total score that
+Enter the percent of the total score that learners must earn in the
-   learners must earn in the **Minimum Score** field.
+   **Minimum Score** field.
 A learner's score for all problems in the prerequisite subsection must be equal to or greater than this percentage in order to satisfy the prerequisite and display the current subsection.

-   For example, if the prerequisite subsection includes four problems and each problem is worth the same number of points, set the **Minimum Score** to ``75`` in order to require at least three correct answers.
+   For example, if the prerequisite subsection includes four problems and each problem is worth the same number of points, set the **Minimum Score** to ``75`` to require at least three correct answers.

 #.
 Select **Save**.

 #.
-The course outline will display the prerequisite for the subsection
+In the course outline, if a subsection has a prerequisite, the prerequisite
-   underneath its name.
+   name appears under the subsection name.

 .. note::
-    Make sure that you configure subsection prerequisites in the sequential order that you intend for learners.
-The prerequisite configuration controls will not prevent you from creating a circular chain of prerequisites that will permanently hide them from learners.
-You can check the prerequisite for each subsection in the course outline and alter the configuration of prerequisites if needed.
+    Make sure that you configure subsection prerequisites in the order that you intend for learners to encounter them in the course content.
+The prerequisite configuration controls do not prevent you from creating a circular chain of prerequisites that will permanently hide them from learners.